Skeptical EU leaders to hear May's plea for a Brexit delay

 May told voters weary of a Brexit saga that has dragged on for almost three years: "You want this stage of the Brexit process to be over and done with.
 I agree.
 I am on your side."

-She didn't accept a role in causing the impasse, but blamed Parliament and warned that if lawmakers didn't back her deal it would cause "irreparable damage to public trust."
+She didn't accept a role in causing the deadlock, but warned that if lawmakers didn't back her deal it would cause "irreparable damage to public trust."

 Pro-EU Conservative lawmaker Sam Gyimah called May's comments "toxic."